christianfosli/LabyrintSpill/src/view/howtoPlay.md

 * Purple dashed square teleports you somewhere else.
 * If you push a block into a teleporter, the block will vanish.

+If you are one of the 10 best players for a given level, you will be asked to join the ScoreList!

+There is a separate scorelist for each level.
+These are saved as files in the levels directory.
+To view the score list, select levels -> view ScoreList in the menubar